phillipfjimenez/Windows-CLI-Extractor-MySQL-MSSQL-ORACLESQL-POSTGRESQL-via-BAT-file/README.md

 8. You can also open **Command Prompt **and **Locate** the bat file to run.

 ## Thanks to each Creator of this CLI SQL Tools.
+### Will be adding command line paremeterize for script execution soon.